nyu-bigdata-class/final-project-report/ny736-va2083/report.md

   else
       don't preempt
 ```
+* After preemption, the jobs are allocated based on the SIDS metric.
 * We use preemption mechanism to avoid the cases like, a resource hog job arrives first and DRF allocates resource to the hog.
 After sometime, a resource mice arrives, since DRF doesn't preempt the resource mice would have to wait till the hog finishes.
 However, if we have a preemption mechanism then we can preempt the
 hog, thus reducing waiting time for mice.

+* Also, we retain the staregy proofness of DRF.
+Since, we also have DRF's dominant share in the SIDS.
+If some user lies and demands more resources then his SIDS would be large and would be given lesser priority.
+We preempts only when the we have waiting jobs.
+Also, after preemption, we gave all the jobs in waiting queue a chance to be back in running queue.
+This is obviously determined by the SIDS metric.
+Hence, we also retain the pareto-efficiency property of DRF.
+Moreover our policy is also envy-free similar to DRF.

 # Experiment Results